Road Network Guided Fine-Grained Urban Traffic Flow Inference: Acknowledgement

 \ifCLASSOPTIONcompsoc \else \fi

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Lingbo Liu} received the Ph.D degree from the School of Computer Science and Engineering, Sun Yat-sen University, Guangzhou, China, in 2020.
+\begin{IEEEbiography}[{ }]{Lingbo Liu} received the Ph.D. degree from the School of Computer Science and Engineering, Sun Yat-sen University, Guangzhou, China, in 2020.
 From March 2018 to May 2019, he was a research assistant at the University of Sydney, Australia.
-His current research interests include machine learning and urban computing.
-He has authorized and co-authorized on more than 15 papers in top-tier academic journals and conferences.
+He is currently a research assistant professor at Department of Land Surveying and Geo-Informatics, the Hong Kong Polytechnic University.
+His research interests include machine learning and urban computing.
+He has authorized and co-authorized on more than 20 papers in top-tier academic journals and conferences.
 He has been serving as a reviewer for numerous academic journals and conferences such as TPAMI, TKDE, TNNLS, TITS, CVPR, ICCV and IJCAJ. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Mengmeng Liu} received the B.E. degree from the School of Computer Science and Engineering, Sun Yat-sen University, Guangzhou, China, in 2019, where she is currently pursuing the Master's degree in Engineering (Computer Technology).
 Her current research interests include intelligent transportation systems and data mining. \end{IEEEbiography}